 Whether you are gay, lesbian, bisexual or heterosexual, this should not put you at a disadvantage.
-Discrimination in the workplace, including harassment, on grounds of sexual orientation is unacceptable and we promote a tolerant and harmonious environment for both staff and patients.
-The Trust fully supports Stonewall’s Rainbow Laces campaign and the government programme for equality.
+Discrimination in the workplace, including harassment, on grounds of sexual orientation is unacceptable and we promote a tolerant and harmonious environment for both staff and patients. is a Stonewall Diversity Champion, and work closely with Stonewall for guidance on how to best support LGBTQ+ Staff.

 Marriage & Civil Partnership